marrs/manuka/docs/architecture.md

 ## Overview

 Manuka is a lightweight SQL query builder for JavaScript/TypeScript that converts structured AST objects into formatted SQL strings.
 The architecture is designed around three core principles:

 1. **Separation of Concerns**: Clear boundaries between AST structure, tokenization, and formatting
 2. **Performance**: Optimized for runtime SQL generation with minimal overhead
-3. **Extensibility**: Support for multiple output formats without code duplication
+3. **Extensibility**: Support for multiple output formats.

-## Design Philosophy

-### Inspired by HoneySQL

-Manuka's AST design is inspired by [HoneySQL](https://github.com/seancorfield/honeysql), a Clojure SQL builder.
-The tuple-based predicate representation enables:

-- Natural recursive processing of nested expressions
-- Type-safe handling of different operator types
-- Clean separation between tokens (literals) and compound expressions
-- Easy parenthesis insertion based on operator precedence

-### Why Not an ORM or Query Builder DSL?

-Manuka intentionally avoids the fluent/chainable API pattern common in JavaScript query builders.
-Instead, it uses plain data structures (objects and arrays) because:

-- **Composability**: AST fragments can be easily merged and manipulated
-- **Serialization**: Plain objects can be JSON serialized
-- **Simplicity**: Method chaining can be in any order:
-  - `select(all).from('table')` is equivalent to `from('table').select(all)`
-- **Flexibility**: Easy to programmatically generate queries

 ## Architecture Layers